 Implementation Timeline

 The first administration of the NextGen bar exam is scheduled for July 2026.
-Notable events leading up to that point include the administration of a prototype exam at the end of 2024 through early 2025, and a standard-setting exercise and release of recommendations for passing scores in Q3 of 2025.
+Notable events leading up to that point include conducting more field testing of operational items (through Q4 of 2025), performing national standard-setting exercises starting in Q2 of 2025, and releasing recommendations for passing scores in Q3 of 2025.

 Glossary of Terms | |